1jour1vin

 Manuals

 Crushing and destemming.
-Fermentation without yeast addition.
+Fermentation without added yeast.
 Vatting for 21 days with twice-daily punching down.

 Livestock farming